Mickey42302/JavaEditionDevTools/README.md

 ## Logs

-When this patch is enabled, the game will print debug messages to the log files.
+The game will print debug messages to the log files.

 ## Installation